News - Comments

 Listen to how he says the following line to Taylor in the tube train after the

 Snake is.
-He just wants to fuck with the government and authority figures
+He just wants to stick it to the man

 whenever he gets the chance.
 Taylor being shot by the USPF at the end refusing